 - Internally-developed software

 - Software as a service (SaaS)

-Software first appeared to the consumer or medium- and small-sized businesses as an intangible asset to purchase.
+Software first appeared to the consumer and smaller businesses as an asset to purchase.
 It was developed and sold by very few companies, such as HP and IBM, who had experience with computer technology and were the first pioneers of the technological revolution.

-In the very early days, computer software was purchased on a floppy disk or diskette.
+In the very early days, software applications were purchased on a floppy disk or diskette.
 The disk itself had no significant value, but the information or coded instructions on the disk could be an intangible asset.
-While software is rarely ever sold as a disk anymore, occasionally a company will need to purchase “out-of-the-box” or “off-the-shelf” software.
+While software is rarely ever sold as a disk, a company will occasionally purchase “out-of-the-box” or “off-the-shelf” software.
 This terminology is applied when no customizations or enhancements are needed for the software to be used by the purchaser.

-When software is purchased by an entity and used directly out of the box, under US GAAP it is recorded on the balance sheet as an intangible asset at purchase price and amortized over its economic or legal life, whichever is shorter.
+When software is purchased by an entity and used without any customizations or configuration, under FASB accounting standards it is recorded on the balance sheet as an intangible asset at the purchase price and amortized over its economic or legal life, whichever is shorter.
 The economic life is the period over which the intangible asset contributes to the cash flows of an organization.
 The legal life is the contractual term of the intangible asset.
-If the asset has an indefinite useful life, it is not amortized, but must be analyzed periodically for impairment of value.
+If the asset has an indefinite useful life, it is not amortized but must be analyzed periodically for impairment of value.

-As organizations became more familiar with technology and increasingly relied on it, more customization appeared.
-In order to gain an advantage over competitors, an entity now wanted software developed for their particular needs.
-Either an organization purchased software off the shelf to enhance themselves and contracted with the vendor to customize, or the organization developed the software internally.
-In both cases additional guidance was published to provide for the capitalization of some of the development costs.
-Furthermore, as more companies entered the technology industry, standards were also drafted to establish guidance for internally developed software to be sold.
+As organizations became more familiar with and increasingly relied on technology, more customization occurred.
+To gain an advantage over competitors, entities now wanted software developed for their particular needs.
+Either an organization purchased software off the shelf to enhance itself, contracted with the vendor to customize, or the organization developed software internally.
+In each case, additional guidance was published to provide for the capitalization of some of the development costs.
+Furthermore, as more companies entered the technology industry, standards were also drafted to establish guidance for software developed internally to be sold.

 - purchases of software or software licenses,